azatshtru/keep/Cardio Workout.md

 Once you reach the range, maintain the heart rate for as long as possible, a good ideal range is 20-30 minutes each day, but if you can't then less is fine when you're starting out.

+If running on the same speed gets boring and monotonous, then switch to a varying high and low intensity workout